Sell The (Tax Reform) News?

-Ok, so the tax plan "unveil," didn't go so well.
+Ok, so the tax plan "unveil" didn't go so well.

-Or actually, it went pretty much like most of us thought it was going to and indeed, the White House did a decent enough job of leaking what few specifics there were ahead of time while simultaneously preparing the market for very few specifics.
+Or actually, it went pretty much like most of us thought it was going to and, indeed, the White House did a decent enough job of leaking what few specifics there were ahead of time while simultaneously preparing the market for very few specifics.

 But very much unlike what former FX trader Mark Cudmore wrote for Bloomberg early Wednesday morning, the market did not in fact find something in Trump's plan to use as an excuse to keep buying.
 Rather, this was a pretty clear cut case of "sell the news."